Cost can be confusing (we understand) and there are many types of fees. It is important

 not funded by the State of Missouri, and are subject to change without prior written

-You may be eligible for the International Education & Services Scholarship
+You may be eligible for an Academic Scholarship

-have a separate application, which must be completed annually, by March 1st for the next academic year.
-Through the generosity of our alumni and area businesses, Southeast has over 700 endowed
+Through the generosity of our alumni and area businesses, Southeast has over 1,100

-scholarships.
+endowed scholarships.
 These are a great option for international students too.
-If you missed
+If

 Paying your balance can be difficult, and there may come a time that consider loans.